Skip to content

 where status == "completed"

-The lowered SQL is then handed to the compiler for type checking and dependency resolution, exactly as if it had been written by hand.
+The lowered SQL then flows into the compiler for type checking and dependency resolution — exactly as if you’d written it by hand.
+There’s no runtime indirection; .rocky and .sql reach the warehouse identically.

-For the full language specification, see docs/rocky-lang-spec.md in the repository.
+For the full language grammar, see the Rocky language spec.